lab-smile/TRACE/README.md

 A: No, TRACE is optimized for human cell line detection and ancestry estimation.

 **Q: Can I use it without OpenAI/GPT?**
-A: Yes, regex-only mode will partially work, but GPT enhances accuracy.
-We are also working on providing
+A: Yes, there is a regex-only mode which offers partial functionality but GPT significantly improves accuracy.
+We're also actively working on adding support for open-source and local LLMs, eliminating the need for reliance on OpenAI/GPT.

 **Q: How is ancestry determined?**
 A: TRACE matches the detected cell line to Cellosaurus entries and parses ancestry metadata using GPT.